Caregivers need to take care of themselves too

 6. Be creative when introducing the hired caregiver

-You could also frame it as doing that person a favor.
-Perhaps you could say that this person is in need of a job, so you’re helping them out with a few hours of work here and there.
+You could also position it as doing that person a favor.
+Perhaps you could say that this person is in need of extra income, so you’re helping them out with a few hours of work here and there.